yogan/tmux-techtalk/slides.md

 - when no *session name* is passed, *tmux* will just assign numbers when creating sessions
 - existing sessions can be rename with `rename-session`
-- the `attach` command defaults to the last recently used unattached session
+- the `attach` command defaults to the last recently created unattached session

 # Windows & Panes